huevosverdes/RNGStudy/README.md

 ## RNG Transformations
 Usually 31 random bits aren't useful.
 Instead we want to get a random value in some range or do other things.
 Here we explore a few ideas:
 - **Uniform Distribution**: Every value in the specified range is equally likely.
 Some other useful tidbits included here.
-- **Normal Distribution**: This is your bell curve, with a mean and standard deviation.
+- **Normal Distribution**: This is a bell curve, with a mean and standard deviation.
 Also called a Gauss distrubution.
-- **Vose Weighted Distribution**: This is useful for creating weighted dice or loot tables.
+- **Vose Weighted Distribution**: Used for creating weighted dice or loot tables.
-- **Perlin Noise**: Fancy noise creation used in an awful lot of graphics applications.
+- **Perlin Noise**: Fancy noise creation used in many graphics applications.

 ## Demonstrations
 - [Buffon's Needle](https://en.wikipedia.org/wiki/Buffon%%27s_needle_problem): A probability problem with some interesting properties related to PI.
 We don't do the math, just an RNG simulation.
 - [Monte Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem): A counterintuitive probability problem.
 We don't do the math, just an RNG simulation.
+- [Chaos Game](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game): We use randomness to generate pretty pictures.